 - Male and female students compete separately.

-Applications must advance through local, district and state competitions to reach national judging.
-The weekend of April 25 to 27, 2014, the 20 top finalists will participate in a Leadership Weekend in Chicago during which they’ll interview with the national judges.
+In late April, the 20 top finalists will participate in a Leadership Weekend in Chicago during which they’ll interview with the national judges.
 These 20 finalists will be vying for two first-place awards of $50,000; two second-place awards of $40,000; and two third-place awards of $30,000.
 The remaining 14 finalists will receive awards of $20,000.
 The 480 runners-up will receive fifth-place scholarships of $4,000.
+Click here to read all about the 2016 MVS Leadership Weekend held in Chicago.

 500 Four-Year Awards for the